-- 1. Prohibit parents and students K-12 from bringing in fast food or other non-nutritional food items. - 2.
-Offer classroom health education that complements physical education by reinforcing the knowledge and self-management skills needed to maintain a physically active lifestyle and to reduce time spent on sedentary activities; - 3.
+- 1. Prohibit anyone, including parents (legal custodians, etc.), School Board employees, and students K-12 from bringing in fast food or other non-nutritional, non-commercially prepared food items.
+All items must be sealed, unopened, in their original, commercial packaging and preferably have an ingredient list attached. - Offer classroom health education that complements physical education by reinforcing the knowledge and self-management skills needed to maintain a physically active lifestyle and to reduce time spent on sedentary activities. - 3.
 Recognize that daily physical activity is essential to student welfare and academic performance. - 4.
 Encourage physical activity during recess for elementary students, intramural programs, integration in the academic curriculum, and clubs, as well as in physical education programs. - 5.
-Encourage parents and guardians to support students' participation in physical activities, to be physically active role-models, and to include physical activities in family plans. - 6.
+Encourage parents and legal custodians to support students' participation in physical activities, to be physically active role-models, and to include physical activities in family plans. - 6.
 Provide parents a list of foods that meet the Board's snack standards and ideas for health celebrations/parties, rewards and fundraising activities. - 7.
 Encourage school staff to participate in physical activities to serve as role models. - 8.
 Support community-based physical activity programs.